 Imagine it.
 Design it.
 Pitch it.

-New this year, the International Innovators Cup invites colleges and universities around the world to enter their best new media/communications business idea to compete against other schools for this top international honor.
+Celebrating its second year, the International Innovators Cup invites colleges and universities around the world to enter their best new media/communications business idea to compete against other schools for this top international honor.
 The mission of the prize is to celebrate student innovation around media entrepreneurship and to highlight the creativity and entrepreneurship being implemented in communication and journalism schools.
 The winning team will receive a cash prize in addition to new business development support.
-For 2015, the winning team will be presented their trophy at the AEJMC Pre-Conference on Media Entrepreneurship on August 5, 2015 in San Francisco.

 ATHENS, Ohio (March 25, 2015)—Seven student teams at Ohio University walked away with $25,000 in prizes at Monday’s “Pitch Day” finale of the third annual Scripps Innovation Challenge.
 The team that captured top honors also qualified to compete in the inaugural Scripps International Innovators Cup, pitting them against winners of similar student contests at universities in the United States and abroad.
 Team Du Monde, consisting of four international graduate students, took home a total of $15,000 in prizes.
 The team won the $10,000 first prize for its “Safety on the Streets” campaign aimed at reducing sexual assaults..
 The wearable technology and app developed by Team Du Monde utilizes geo-tracking to notify authorities of the location of a person needing immediate emergency assistance.
 Team Du Monde also created a corresponding educational campaign regarding sexual assault.
 Read More